zunction/casper-cbc-proofs/README.md

 ## Structure

 - `Lib`: various extensions to the Coq standard library
-- `CBC`: Formalizizations for FullNode and LightNode protocols specified in https://github.com/ethereum/cbc-casper
+- `CBC`: Formalizations of the FullNode and LightNode protocols specified in https://github.com/ethereum/cbc-casper
 - `VLSM`: Formalization of Vlad Zamfir's new, composable, model used for stating and solving consensus problems.